-The Blackford Trust, established in 2008, supports projects in Scotland and China that give people opportunity.
-Where appropriate, we also look for projects that have both a local and global relevance.
+The Blackford Trust, established in 2008 and dissolved in 2016, supported projects in Scotland and China that gave people opportunity.

-You will find an introduction to our activities below, or via the various links on the menu on the left.
-We hope you enjoy reading about our work.
+You will find some information our past activities below, or via the various links on the menu on the left.
+We hope you enjoy reading about our past work.

-A good place to start is our 'What's new' page, where we will provide news on developments with the Trust itself, and links to major developments reported elsewhere on the site.
+A good place to start is our 'News' page, where we provided news on the Trust itself, and links to major developments reported elsewhere on the site.

 to provide opportunity for talented people in Scotland and China